renesas-rdk/rzv_demo_dexhand/README.md

 **Optional:** Connect the dexterous hand to the RZ/V2H RDK board if you want to control the real hand.

+**Note**: Before running the demo application, please make sure to set up the hardware using the provided setup script.
+For detailed instructions, refer to the corresponding dexhand package for each hand type.
 ### Run the Demo

 To launch the virtual hands demo: